Professor | Biomedical and Chemical Engineering and Sciences

 Sotirchos, S.V. and M.M.
 Tomadakis.
 1990.
 Modeling Transport, Reaction and Pore Structure Evolution during Densification of Cellular or Fibrous Preforms, Chemical Vapor Deposition of Refractory Metals and Ceramics, Materials Research Society

-Numerical investigation of the mass and energy transport characteristics of fibrous media with primary applications in advanced materials processing, fuel cell technology, and biomedical engineering
+Numerical investigation of the mass and energy transport characteristics of fibrous media with primary applications in advanced materials processing, fuel cell technology, and biological systems

 Mathematical modeling of transport and reaction in polymer electrolyte membrane fuel cells